Professional School Interview

 The interview should confirm the applicant’s credentials to the admissions committee and should reflect the applicant’s overall experience, maturity and motivation, interpersonal skills, communication abilities, common sense, adaptability, sincerity, and intelligence.

-The Center for Career Development, at 100 Bay State Road, 6th Floor (617-353-3590), offers resources related to general interviewing skills.
-While the Preprofessional Advising Office does not provide mock interviews, the office sponsors a meeting entitled “The Interview” in the fall to help prepare you.
+While the Preprofessional Advising Office does not provide mock interviews, the office sponsors “The Interview Meeting” early in the fall to help prepare you.
 It includes a panel composed of recent Boston University alumni who are enrolled in local medical/dental/veterinary schools.
 They discuss their experiences in interviews with time allotted for a question-and-answer period.
 Additionally, the AAMC has online resources pertaining to medical school interviews, and our office has books with chapters that discuss interviewing strategies.